 I was born in Moroto, Uganda and lived with my five siblings and my mother and father.
 My father once had some cattle, which we depended on for food, but after he died the cows were gone and we had nothing to eat.
 I don’t remember my father because I was so young.
-After he died, we left Moroto for Jinja because we didn’t have any support from our relatives or neighbors and we were starving.
+After he died, we left Moroto and came to Jinja because we didn’t have any support from our relatives or neighbors and we were starving.
 We thought that in Jinja we would have a better life, but we also struggled on the streets of Jinja.
-During the day, my sisters would collect maize to get a little bit of money for food and my brothers and I would collect scrap metal for selling.
+During the day, my sisters would collect maize and my brothers and I would collect scrap metal for selling so we could get money for food.
 My family worked together to get the money for survival, but still one of my brothers and one of my sisters died.

 On the street, I also picked up charcoal and leftover food at the market.
 The charcoal was for selling and I would combine the money I got from selling charcoal with the money of other people to pay for a small room to rent.
 If we couldn’t come up with the money, the landlord would send us away from the house and we would sleep on the streets.
 After some time working hard to get the money we would again rent a room.
 I would also not go to school because there was no access by then.
 Our mother got remarried and gave birth to my youngest sibling, Longoli.
 This man was harsh to the mother and beat her because he was a drunkard.
 My mother decided to leave him and to stay alone with us but now she drinks too much too.